 The Florida Journal of Educational Research (FJER) is the flagship publication of the Florida Educational Research Association (FERA), a grassroots professional association in existence for more than a half century.
 The purpose of FJER is to facilitate scholarly communication among educators and researchers in Florida and beyond.
 Although the Journal is the primary publication of FERA, manuscripts submitted by both members and nonmembers of the Association are considered for publication.
 Articles for consideration do not have to originate in the state of Florida.

 Types of Studies

-Manuscripts that report the following will be considered: (a) applied research, (b) basic research, (c) position papers, (d) critiques of recently published research or position papers, and (e) literature synthesis and meta-analysis of research.
-The term research is intended to be interpreted broadly, to include evaluation, status studies, relationships, causality, case studies, educational ethnography, historical studies, etc. Studies that focus on either processes or outcomes are acceptable.
+Manuscripts that report the following will be considered: (a) applied research, (b) basic research, (c) position papers, (d) critiques of recently published research or position papers, (e) literature synthesis and meta-analysis of research, (f) teacher inquiry studies (see description below), and (g) book reviews (see description below).
+The term research is intended to be interpreted broadly, to include evaluation; conceptual, theoretical, and policy analyses; investigations of causal and correlational relationships; case studies; educational ethnographies; historical studies; and other inquiries conducted from a variety of philosophical and theoretical orientations.
+Research that focuses on either processes or outcomes in education are acceptable.

 Topics of Studies